 Currency exchange losses can affect either the company or the contractor in the event of large changes in foreign exchange rates.
 Payment fixed in the company’s home currency shifts the risk to the contractor, and payment fixed in the contractor’s host country places the risk on the company.

 One way to mitigate losses is to put a limit on currency exchange movement in the agreement.
 This would require an adjustment of the original quoted pay rate.
 In this case, neither party is unexpectedly enriched or burdened by changes in exchange rates.

 Aside from currency risks, there are other potential hidden costs with international contracting.

 GST (Goods and Services Tax) could be imposed on contractor services in some countries since the contractor is essentially operating as a business.
 This will depend on the local laws, length of engagement and nature of the work.
 The agreement with the contractor should spell out who is responsible for GST payments if there are any.

 Tax and Withholding

-Much of this will depend on the contractor’s tax residency and business structure, and there are potential issues with double taxation and need for reliance on tax treaties between the two countries.
+Much of this will depend on the contractor’s tax residency and business structure.
+There are potential issues with double taxation and the need for reliance on tax treaties between the two countries.

 Other Factors to Consider